Yohng.Com Site

 ==========================

-The minimum size of a window to preserve English-like text is 3, though we can see that many new words are invented by a machine:
+The minimum window size required to preserve an English-like text is three, although we can see that the program 'invents' many new words:

 ====== window size=3 ==========